ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 ## Assumptions

 1. False positives for change tracking algorithms are only a minor problem.
+   False positives are that changes are detected, even though nothing changed.
 2. There is no reason to modify or delete existing `meta:/` keys.
 3. Newly generated `meta:/...` keys can
    - either stay and get permanently stored during `kdbSet`